-G-1 buildings are used for less hazardous industries
+G-1: These buildings are used for less hazardous industries

-G-2 buildings are used for medium-risk industries
+G-2: These buildings are used for medium-risk industries

-G-3 buildings are used for high-risk industries.
+G-3: These buildings are used for high-risk industries.

 Storage properties are characterized by the presence of a relatively small number of people in proportion to the area.

-For example sheds used for assembly purposes, warehouses used for office purposes or manufacturing, Garage Building.
+For example sheds used for assembly purposes, warehouses used for office purposes or manufacturing, garage building.

 As a result of any material forming an explosive mixture of dust, splitting of matter results in spontaneous ignition of particulate matter.
-Also, read Types of Buildings FAQ.

-Classification based on design and height:
+Classification of Buildings based on design and height:

 A building consisting of roof and walls which are separated from any other building and has open space within its boundaries is called a separate building.

-Semi- circular buildings:
+11.Semi- circular buildings:

-Multi-story or high rise buildings:
+12.Multi-story or high rise buildings:

 These buildings are more than 4 stories and elevations greater than 15 meters (without stilts) or 17.5 meters (with stilts) above the average level of the front road are classified as tall buildings.

-Classification based on the standard of safety:
+Classification of building based on standard of safety:

-Buildings under this type have a low level of maintenance and poor living conditions due to insufficient sanitation, ventilation and other harmful factors.
+These buildings have a low level of maintenance and poor living conditions due to insufficient sanitation, ventilation and other harmful factors.